Augustan literature: After 1740: Sentimental novel

-In 1747 through 1748, Samuel Richardson published Clarissa in serial form.
+In 1747 through 1748, Samuel Richardson published Clarissa; or, The History of a Young Lady in serial form.
 Unlike Pamela, it is not a tale of virtue rewarded.
 Instead, it is a highly tragic and affecting account of a young girl whose parents try to force her into an uncongenial marriage, thus pushing her into the arms of a scheming rake named Lovelace.
 In the end, Clarissa dies by her own will.
 The novel is a masterpiece of psychological realism and emotional effect, and when Richardson was drawing to a close in the serial publication, even Henry Fielding wrote to him, begging him not to kill Clarissa.
 As with Pamela, Richardson emphasized the individual over the social and the personal over the class.
 Even as Fielding was reading and enjoying Clarissa, he was also writing a counter to its messages.
 His Tom Jones of 1749 offers up the other side of the argument from Clarissa.
 Tom Jones agrees substantially in the power of the individual to be more or less than his or her birth would indicate, but it again emphasizes the place of the individual in society and the social ramifications of individual choices.
 Fielding answers Richardson by featuring a similar plot device (whether a girl can choose her own mate) but showing how family and village can complicate and expedite matches and felicity.